-- 1. Place the heat sink on the system board and align the screw holes on the heat sink with the screw holes on the system - 2.
+- 1. Place the heat sink on the system board and align the screw holes on the heat sink with the screw holes on the system board. - 2.
 In sequential order (as indicated on the heat sink), tighten the four captive screws that secure the heat sink to the system board.

-- 1. Install the system fan. - 2.
-Install the battery (3-cell or 4-cell) based on the configuration. - 3.
-Install the base cover. - 4.
+- 1. Install the battery (3-cell or 4-cell) based on the configuration. - 2.
+Install the base cover. - 3.
 Follow the procedure in after working inside your computer.